 Deadline extensions can only be granted by the professor and are only granted under truly exceptional circumstances.
 If you are running into problems, please let us know as early as possible before the deadline.

 We aim to grade fairly and clearly.
-In support of this goal, you may request a regrade or grade explanation for any assignment in person by attending the office hours of the TA, Jeffrey Mathias.
+In support of this goal, you may request a regrade or grade explanation for any assignment in person by attending the office hours of the TAs, Ellen M. Abrams and Tien-Dung Ha.
 If you cannot make the office hours, please contact the TA by email to make an appointment for a regrade request.

 We will discuss a range of important and sometimes sensitive issues in class.
 You are allowed (indeed, encouraged) to think out loud, say something and then take it back, and generally speak in a provisional manner, knowing that those around you will be patient, supportive, and slow to take offense.
 We will be gentle and respectful of each other, and not expect that everything sound perfect the first time it comes out of our mouths.
 We are working together to learn more about cultural issues in computing.